Captains Corner: Newburyport Baseball

-Cloudy with rain ending overnight.
-Thunder possible.
-Low 43F.
-Winds NW at 5 to 10 mph.
-Chance of rain 90%..
+Rain showers this evening with mostly clear conditions overnight.
+Low 46F.
+Winds SW at 10 to 20 mph.
+Chance of rain 80%..

-Cloudy with rain ending overnight.
-Thunder possible.
-Low 43F.
-Winds NW at 5 to 10 mph.
-Chance of rain 90%.
+Rain showers this evening with mostly clear conditions overnight.
+Low 46F.
+Winds SW at 10 to 20 mph.
+Chance of rain 80%.

 Home delivery and Digital Access customers of The Daily News get deals for restaurants, hotels, attractions and other businesses, locally and across the country.